-The Gross Asset Exposures shown below measure exposure to market price movements as a result of owning shares and derivative instruments.
+The Gross Asset Exposures shown below and on the next page measure exposure to market price movements as a result of owning shares and derivative instruments.
 The Balance Sheet Value is the actual value of the portfolio.
 Where a contract for difference ("CFD") is held, the Balance Sheet Value reflects the profit or loss on the contract since it was opened and is based on how much the share price of the underlying share has moved.